-The average monthly temperature in the area for 2012 was 54 degrees Fahrenheit (°F).
-The average yearly temperature for the area was 50°F. Figures 1-5 and 1-6 show the 2012 monthly mean temperatures and the historical annual mean temperatures, respectively.
-The total annual precipitation in 2012 was 50 inches.
-Figures 1-7 and 1-8 show the 2012 monthly and the 63-year annual precipitation data.
-The average snowfall for the 2011-2012 winter season was 51.8 inches, well above the 5.5 inches recorded for 2011 and the 31 inches average yearly snowfall for Long Island.
+The average monthly temperature in the area for 2013 was 52 degrees Fahrenheit (°F).
+The average yearly temperature for the area was 50°F. Figures 1-5 and 1-6 show the 2013 monthly mean temperatures and the historical annual mean temperatures, respectively.
+The total annual precipitation in 2013 was 45.6 inches.
+Figures 1-7 and 1-8 show the 2013 monthly and the 64-year annual precipitation data.
+The average snowfall for2013 was 54.8 inches, well above the 31.7 inches average yearly snowfall for Long Island.